+This year’s League Prize asked entrants to consider the notion of city limits.
 Cities provoke a multiplicity of readings that correspond to different points of view and locations.
 Architects continue to be faced with the task of reading and projecting and building cities.
-Practices may be simultaneously local and/or global, and/or tactical and/or strategic.
+Practices may be simultaneously local and/or global, tactical and/or strategic.

-In contrast to the age of the Industrial Revolution, the immense scope of recently technological advances in DNA mapping and data flows originates at the compressed scale of the particles and elements involved.
-How is the relevance of such “minutiae” affecting the conception of urban forms?
+In contrast to the Industrial Revolution, the immense scope of recent technological advances in DNA mapping and data flows originates at the compressed scale of particles and elements.
+How is the relevance of such minutiae affecting the conception of urban forms?

-SERVO: Chris Perry, David Erdman, Marcelyn Gow & Ulrika Karlsson
+- Chris Perry, David Erdman, Marcelyn Gow, & Ulrika Karlsson of SERVO